BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/listeriapipeline/documentation_listeria.md

 `NCBI AMRFinder+ 3.11.26` is used with default options to detect genes and mutation associated with AMR.

-The database version is indicated in the output report and summary output file.
+The database version is specified in both the output report and the summary output file.

-The `--organism` option is set to `Escherichia`.

 ### ResFinder4